Indiana University Dance Marathon: Archived events

 Runway Riley is an annual fashion show co-sponsored by IU Dance Marathon and Phi Mu sorority.
 Not only does the event showcase the year's newest line of IUDM apparel for the first time to the public, but Riley kids and their families are featured as models of the clothing and merchandise.
 Immediately after the show, all apparel is available for purchase.
 Since its introduction in September 2012, Runway Riley has raised almost $30,000 for the kids at Riley Hospital for Children.
 The Riley kids get to feel like superstars in front of hundreds of cheering attendees.

-Gala

-The Gala, IUDM's largest singular fundraising event, is a formal event held in Indianapolis, Indiana every October.
-The Special Events committee host a dinner featuring speakers and both a silent and no-reserve auction This event raised nearly $100,000 in 2013.